 “¿Qué haciendo, hoy?” – What are you doing today?

 Another roadblock was understanding work culture.
-I work at a bilingual school where I am supposed to speak English only.
+I work at a bilingual school where I am supposed only to speak English.
 However, speaking only English is rarely the case and the language assistants, like myself, are often the last to know of any information.
-We would frequently get frustrated reactions from other teachers that were in the meeting if we didn’t understand something.
+We would frequently get frustrated reactions from other teachers who were in the meeting if we didn’t understand something.
 This happens on a weekly basis.
 If my Spanish was better and if my entire legal status to stay in the country wasn’t tied up with the school, I could voice my concerns without fear of repercussions.
-It makes working abroad very precarious; and that’s from the perspective of someone who was on the job hunt in America!
+It makes working abroad very precarious, and that’s from the perspective of someone who was on the job hunt in America!

 ”¿De Qué?” – What?